Is Tofu Healthy?

 Tofu can pretty divisive—you either love it or you can't stand it one bit.
 While some may be put off by its texture, tofu's versatility is tough to argue.
 Whether it's grilled, steamed or baked until crispy, tofu can stand in for meat in many recipes: try it in stuffed peppers, breakfast burritos and even vegan lasagna.

-But how healthy is tofu, exactly?
-Some sources claim tofu is good for you, while others claim it's bad for you.
-So let's set the facts straight: here's what you need to know about tofu, including nutrition and health benefits, so you can decide if it's a smart choice for your dietary needs.
+But is tofu good for you?
+Some sources claim tofu is healthy, while others claim it's bad for you.
+So let's set the facts straight: here's what you need to know about tofu, including nutrition and health benefits, so you can decide if it's a smart choice for your dietary needs and preferences.

 Featured Recipe: Soy-Lime Roasted Tofu

 From soybean to bean curd, tofu requires three main ingredients: soybeans, water and a coagulant.
 First, the soybeans are processed with water to make soymilk.
 Next, the soymilk is simmered with coagulants, such as nigari (seawater extract) or calcium sulfate, until the curds begin to separate.
 Lastly, the curds are strained out and pressed into a solid block.
 The longer the curds are pressed, the less water the resulting tofu contains.

 Tofu has a distinctive texture and taste.
 It has a creamy mouthfeel, almost like soft cheese, but the flavor is very mild.
 You can eat tofu fresh out of the package, but cooking it greatly enhances the texture and flavor.
 Figuring out what to do with tofu isn't too hard, since it absorbs the flavor of the ingredients around it.